 This activity probably doesn't meet the official definition of orienteering, so I hope the members of Orienteering USA don't mind that I took some liberty with their term. 🙂

-Orienteering in a box helps teach the boys how to use a compass.
-It also teaches them to measure their paces so they can estimate how far they’ve walked.
+Orienteering in a box helps teach the Scouts how to use a compass.
+It also teaches them to measure their paces so they can estimate how far they've walked.

 It may be a bit hard to imagine how it works, so check out this video of my Webelos, Grant, moving through his route.